Updated July 24, 2023

-As the name suggests, the Risk-free rate of return is an investment with zero risks.
-Basically the return an investor expects to get when he makes an investment with zero risks.
+As the name suggests, the Risk free rate of return is an investment with zero risks.
+Basically, the return an investor expects to get when he makes an investment with zero risks.
 This return is only in theory as all the investments have a certain amount of risks involved with them.
-It can also be defined as the minimum return an investor expects for any type of risk and that they will not accept anything lower than the risk-free rate than if take an on investment with a certain amount of risk.
-The risk-free rate is generally used is the US 10 year government bond.
-As the US government has the authority to print money there is technically no risk to lend money to the government.
+It can also be defined as the minimum return an investor expects for any type of risk and that they will not accept anything lower than the risk free rate than if they take an on investment with a certain amount of risk.
+The risk free rate is generally used in the US 10 year government bond.
+As the US government has the authority to print money, there is technically no risk to lend money to the government.

 Formula For Risk Free Rate is represented as,

-In a similar way, we have a nominal risk free rate and we want to calculate real risk free rate then we will just have to reshuffle the formula.
+We have a nominal risk free rate in a similar way, and we want to calculate the real risk free rate, then we will just have to reshuffle the formula.

 Examples of Risk Free Rate Formula (With Excel Template)